Haofan-W/Fetch-code-challenge/README.md

 `curl http://localhost:8080/receipts/your-receipt-id/points`

-Note: your-receipt-id has to be the id we get from process receipts.
+Note: your-receipt-id has to be the id we get from process receipts and the total points should be 28.